-The safety requirements for CE certification is expected to become stringent from the end of 2021.
-The main purpose of these more stringent requirements is to increase safety levels and help further reduce the number of accidents in the future.
-Both automated swing and sliding gates will need to meet these new safety requirements.
+The safety requirements for CE certification is expected to become more stringent from late 2021.
+The main purpose of this is to increase safety levels and help further reduce the number of accidents in the future.
+Swing, sliding and bi-folding gates will need to meet these new safety requirements.

 So what exactly does the CE mark signify?
 What are the forthcoming changes?